 single region must appear to be of different design.
 Students may

 participate in person, by proxy, or by mail entry.

-the most efficient bridge within these specifications.
+test the most efficient bridge within these specifications.
 Model

 bridges are intended to be simplified versions of real-world bridges,

 which are designed to accept a load in any position and permit the load to

 travel across the entire bridge.
 In order to simplify the model bridge

 design process, the number of loading positions has been reduced,